 Board games began to take on a new form over in Europe shortly before the 21st Century.
 Termed Euro Games, these new tabletop experiences worked to reduce luck elements and direct player conflict.
 Often seen as the most important game in expanding the popularity of Euro Games, Klaus Teuber’s The Settlers of Catan has sold over 22 million copies since its release in 1995, influencing players and designers all over the world.
 Other landmark Euro Games include Carcassonne, Puerto Rico, Caylus, and Agricola.

 Following the turn of the century Euro Games became ever more popular, influencing American designers across the pond.
 The more thematic and luck-based American style games began to share aspects of Euro Game design and vice versa, resulting in the wide variety of hybrid games we see today.
 Joined by abstract, strategy, and party games, the board game market soon reached our currently thriving golden age.
+Party games are always an incredible option for an event like New Years Eve!

 These echoes of humanity’s gaming past perhaps shed some light on the continuing popularity of board gaming, and the enduring importance of ‘play’ to people the world over.